Type your search terms and pause for instant results.

 Natural and Marine Environment

-Turks and Caicos, like the Bahamas, is a multi-island archipelago, and this results in extensive wetlands, mangroves, and similar locations throughout the islands.
+Turks and Caicos, like the Bahamas, is a multi-island archipelago, and this results in extensive wetlands, mangroves, and reefs throughout the islands.

 HDI and Minimum Wage